-Real-Time Public Transit Information and Automatic Fare Collection use with global positioning satellites (GPS).
+Real-Time Public Transit Information and Automatic Fare Collection

+Lextran uses technology that monitors buses in use with global positioning satellites (GPS).
 The technology allows Lextran to monitor performance and offer real-time information to passengers on the timing of bus service.
 Automatic fare collection and accounting systems have also been implemented to save time and money for both Lextran and their passengers.